2026 Honda Prices: MSRP, Invoice Price, Actual Dealer Cost, and Holdback

 How to Find the Honda Invoice Price

-Searching online can give you a valuable advantage in finding a Honda at a reasonable price, as it can help you gain knowledge of the essential elements required for negotiation.
+Searching online can give you a valuable advantage in finding a reasonably-priced Honda.
+It can also help you learn the essential elements required for negotiation.

 Knowing the Honda invoice price and MSRP allows you to negotiate more effectively with the dealer.
 However, finding these prices can be tricky as dealers don’t always disclose them.

-Thankfully, some helpful online resources are available for free, such as RydeShopper, Edmunds, and MotorTrend.
+Thankfully, some helpful online resources, such as RydeShopper, Edmunds, and MotorTrend, are free to the consumer.

-RydeShopper and Edmunds are the most reliable online car-buying tools to help you locate the invoice price for any specific model.
-All you need to do is enter some basic information into the tools, and they will provide you with an itemized list of the current MSRP and invoice for the selected make, model, and trim.
+RydeShopper and Edmunds are the most reliable online car-buying tools for locating the invoice price for any specific model.
+After you enter some basic information, the tools will provide an itemized list of the current MSRP and invoice for the selected make, model, and trim.

 The Difference Between Honda Invoice Price and Dealer Cost